 Cumbria and its surrounding area is home to a vast array of activities tailored to children and excitement.
-If you are after a big day out or a simple quick trip, the activities below will be sure to satisfy you and your children.
+If you are after a big day out or a simple quick trip, the activities below will be sure to give you and your children things to do.

 Address: Newcastleton, TD9 OTY

 Blackdyke Farm is a great place to bring your kids as it often hosts horse shows and competitions and offers children the opportunity to ride horses.
 Also, they have a very nice swimming pool which is a favourite amongst children.

 Address: Blackford, CA6 4EY

 Phone: 01228 674 633

 If you are looking to explore the trail network in Kielder on a bike, Kielder Bike Hire is the best place to go.
 They have great equipment to hire and buy so that you have the best time possible when exploring the area.
 The Bike Place in Kielder hires out bikes on a 2 hour, 4 hour or daily rate, offering loads of things to do at Kielder Bike Hire.

 They will advise on arrival what type of bikes are needed, and offer adult, children and electric bikes.